Skip to content

 6. Systemic therapy: mTOR inhibitors and tyrosine kinase inhibitors within 6 weeks of enrolment; chemotherapy and interferon within 8 weeks of enrolment.

-7. Change in long acting somatostatin analogues, dosage, or dosage frequency within 12 weeks of enrolment.
+7. Change in long-acting somatostatin analogues, dosage, or dosage frequency within 12 weeks of enrolment unless changes are required to manage uncontrolled symptoms.

 8. Localized external beam irradiation with target lesion(s) in the radiation field.
 Other localized external beam therapy is permitted.